miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

-I need the pointy brackets `< foo >` to be replace with the HTML entity versions of pointy brackets `&lt; foo &gt;` in the markdown code so that they're not interpreted as HTML tags themselves -- thus rendering everything between them invisible when they go through a markdown-to-HTML conversion of the Jekyll static site generator.
+I need the pointy brackets `< foo >` to be replace with the HTML entity versions of pointy brackets `&lt; foo &gt;` in the markdown code so that they're not interpreted as HTML tags themselves -- without doing so makes everything between them disappear during the markdown-to-HTML conversion of the Jekyll static site generator.
+Follow?

-Even if I managed to move that macro into my permanent configuration (`.vimrc`), it's still hard-wired to the one `<think>` tag (and not generalized), and God help me if I actually tried to modify it in Vim's built-in language, VimScript.
+Even if I managed to move the recorded macro into my permanent configuration (`.vimrc`), it's still hard-wired to just the one `<think>` tag (and not generalized), and God help me if I actually tried to modify it in Vim's built-in language, VimScript.
+I haven't even told you about he `^M` codes yet.

 That sets the stage for this article.
 But if this kind of meta-programming actually ends up being your thing, consider eMacs, because while Vim is great